 7. Tea Lounge & Garden, Park Hyatt

-Park Hyatt is a five-star hotel provides a dining experience like no other.
+Park Hyatt is a five-star hotel that provides a dining experience like no other.
 With world-class chefs and sommeliers utilising locally sourced ingredients, you are guaranteed a truly Melburnian culinary adventure.
 High tea here is served at the Lounge which overlooks the picturesque Trilogy Gardens and highlights include the finest estate leaf teas along with handmade petit desserts.
 Special menus can also be created in advance by their dedicated chefs for specific dietary needs.

 Located in: Park Hyatt Melbourne